jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.3.0]   - Restore any automatic backup made with database_tools
+              module.
+            - List all available backup files
-- [0.2.1]   On QA, expose port 1984 for debug purpoes with WDB
+- [0.2.1]   - bug On QA, expose port 1984 for debug purpoes with WDB
-- [0.2.0]   Quality Assurance support, add script for docker install, add command sd rmall for removing all docker imagages in memory
+- [0.2.0]   - Quality Assurance support,
+            - Add command sd rmall for removing all docker imagages in memory
-- [0.1.0]   Nginx support,
+- [0.1.0]   - Nginx support,
-            Script to install docker (in script folder, execute manually) sd command (short for sudo docker plus some enhacements)
+            - Script to install docker (in script folder, for now you have to execute manually)
+            - sd command (short for sudo docker plus some enhacements)
-- [0.0.2]   minor fixes
+- [0.0.2]   - Minor fixes
-- [0.0.1]   starting version
+- [0.0.1]   - Starting version